Teens using drugs and alcohol

 There’s support available for parents if you’re looking for information and guidance.
 Try calling Parentline in your State or Territory for assistance.

 Encourage your teen to contact Kids Helpline if they need additional support and somebody to talk to about their concerns.
-They can give us a call, start a WebChat or send us an email today.
+They can give us a call or start a webchat today.

-If you are looking for more digital services and resources, check out Head to Health.
+If you are looking for more digital services and resources, check out Medicare Mental Health.

 This content was last reviewed 14/02/2018